We will show you lots of ways to wear a scarf and style your scarf in many different ways.

 A well-chosen scarf can add instant polish to any wardrobe, no matter how basic by bringing in new colors, patterns, and textures.

 Scarves extend your wardrobe and let you play with new patterns and colors you might shy away from in a top or dress.

 how to wear a scarf

 Scarves are definitely one of my favorite accessories.

-While many people may think that scarves are for fall and winter, for adding warmth, they can be a great year-round tool for adding style to your closet.
+While many people may think that scarves are for fall and winter and for adding warmth, they can be a great year-round tool for refining your style.

 You can choose lightweight scarves for summer to pull together all of the colors in your warm-weather wardrobe.